Our Team & Contributors

 Kristine has not only run some of the best bars and restaurants in LA, but also worked as a restaurant consultant, pastry chef, wine buyer, and restaurant owner.
-She is currently the Tasting Room Supervisor and Beverage Buyer at Four Seasons Hotel Westlake Village.
+She is currently the beverage director at Lunetta in Santa Monica.

 Maite has worked in the education departments renowned museums like the Metropolitan Museum of Art, Museum of Modern Art, and the J. Paul Getty Museum and has worked as a private chef and caterer.
 In 2007 she founded ArtBites: Cooking Art History - art and culinary history combined with hands-on cooking instruction - which she teaches at museums across the country.

 Linda Civitello is the author of Baking Powder Wars: the Cutthroat Food Fight That Revolutionized Cooking, and the award-winning Cuisine and Culture: a History of Food and People.
 She has taught the History of Chocolate at UCLA Extension and is currently writing a book on Food and Film from Prohibition to James Bond.

 As an artist, illustrator, and writer, Jeremy developed a new-found love for food and cooking, and a particular interest in the culture and anthropology of food during a humbling several-year stint in restaurant kitchens.
 A native Angeleno, he currently resides in Albuquerque, NM.